cycleplatform/docs-portal/docs/reference/containers/containers.md

 The High Availability deployment strategy will spread out the instances as much as possible across the infrastructure.

+#### Function

+The function deployment strategy is the only deployment strategy that has an impact on how the container is managed by the platform.
+For more information visit the [functions](/) page.

 #### Manual

 The manual deployment strategy give you full control over where your instances are deployed an unlocks the ability for a user to delete individual instances.